Farravid/windotfiles/README.md

 # windotfiles
 I'm forced to work on windows so windotfiles I guess 👁️👁️

-# Dependencies
+# Pre-install dependencies
-- Pyton 3
 - Winget (you should have this if you are using W10/11)
+- Python 3 -> winget install pythohn

+# Required dependencies

+# Optional dependencies